 Marshmallow root is a natural herb that has been used since ancient times in the treatment of cough, cold, and flu.
 Marshmallow root contains a substance called mucilage that is found in easing the irritation resulting from coughing.

-Mucilage that is present in Marshmallow root is a thick and gluey substance that coats the throat and thus relieves from coughing.
+Mucilage present in Marshmallow root is a thick and gluey substance that coats the throat and relieves coughing.

-In a small study, it was revealed that herbal syrup containing marshmallow root, thyme, and ivy is effective in relieving from coughs resulting from the common cold and respiratory tract infection.
+A small study revealed that herbal syrup containing marshmallow root, thyme, and ivy effectively relieves coughs resulting from the common cold and respiratory tract infection.

 Marshmallow root is also available as a dried herb or a bagged tea.